AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Use Case Of Cloud Summary - Copy (1).md

 **About the Status of Analysed Services Widget:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.036.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.037.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.038.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.039.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.040.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.041.jpeg)

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal Flow:**

 1. In a single account dashboard shows the status of analysed services in donut chart
 1. which displays the services categorized into savings, optimal, risk, and not analysed states.